Sound localization: Duplex theory

 To determine the lateral input direction (left, front, right), the auditory system analyzes the following ear signal information:

 In 1907, Lord Rayleigh utilized tuning forks to generate monophonic excitation and studied the lateral sound localization theory on a human head model without auricle.
 He first presented the interaural clue difference based sound localization theory, which is known as Duplex Theory.
 Human ears are on different sides of the head, and thus have different coordinates in space.
 As shown in the duplex theory figure, since the distances between the acoustic source and ears are different, there are time difference and intensity difference between the sound signals of two ears.
 We call those kinds of differences as Interaural Time Difference (ITD) and Interaural Intensity Difference (IID) respectively.

-ITD and IID

 From the duplex theory figure we can see that for source B1 or source B2, there will be a propagation delay between two ears, which will generate the ITD.
 Simultaneously, human head and ears may have a shadowing effect on high-frequency signals, which will generate IID.